Hisajo Sugita: Death and legacy

 After the end of World War II, in October 1945, Sugita was admitted to a hospital in Fukuoka due to nutritional deficits, as food shortages had plagued the country.
-On January 21, 1946, she died of a combination of malnutrition and the kidney disease she had long suffered from.
+On January 21, 1946, she died of a combination of malnutrition and the kidney disease she had long lived with.
 She was 56 years old.
 She was buried in the Sugita family graveyard in Obara Village in Aichi Prefecture (now a part of Toyota City), and in 1957 some of her ashes were brought to the Akahori family cemetery in Matsumoto, Nagano.

 She did not live to see the publication of her long-awaited poetry collection, which her daughter Masako Ishi, who had become a poet herself, released in 1952.